IBM/cloud-pak-deployer/documentation/cognos_authorization/Cognos Authorization.md

 Queries the IBM Cloud Pak for Data service instances and acquires the Cognos Analytics instance ID.
 Exit with an error if no Cognos Analytics instance is available

 **Ensure each user member of the IBM Cloud Pak for Data User Group is an existing user**
 Each user that is member of the provided LDAP groups, ensure this member is an IBM Cloud Pak for Data User.
 Create a new user with the provided User Group role(s) if the the user is not yet available.
 Any existing User(s) will not be updated.
+If Users are removed from an LDAP Group, these users will not be removed from Cloud Pak for Data.

 **Ensure each user member of the IBM Cloud Pak for Data User Group is associated to the Cognos Analytics instance**
 Each user that is member of the provided LDAP groups, ensure this member is associated to the Cognos Analytics instance with the provided Cognos Analytics role.
-Any user that is already associated to the Cognos Analytics instance will not be updated.
+Any user that is already associated to the Cognos Analytics instance will have its Cognos Analytics role updated to the provided Cognos Analytics Role